 Business Name: Date:

 DBA if applicable:

 Contact Person: Phone:

 Federal Tax ID# (EIN) or SSN:

 Business Start Date in Amherst County:

 Number of Full Time Equivalent Positions as of Feb.
-1, 2020 :
+1, 2020:

 Current Number Full Time Equivalent Positions at date of gr ant application:

 Is the business woman and/or minority-owned?
-(Please spec cify):
+(Please spec ify):

 Physical Address:

 Owner's Address:

-ease or Own: Home or Brick & Mortar:
+Lease or Own: Brick and Mortar or Home Business?

+If home business, did you have over \$30,000 in gross receipt s in 2019?
+Yes No

 Mailing address:

-Website: Business Email:
+Business Email: Website:

 Applicant Email:

 Brief description of your business.